zammad/zammad-org/src/sr/documentation/use/guides/overviews.md

 Overviews are a core component of Zammad.
-Open them by clicking the `Overviews` button in the navigation bar or use the keyboard shortcut
-<kbd>o</kbd>.
-You can think of overviews as a kind of email inbox with different
+Open them by clicking the `Overviews` button in the navigation bar or use the keyboard shortcut [[o]].
+You can think of overviews as a kind of email inbox with different folders.
-folders.
 Use them to find new tickets that you want to process and to keep track of tickets that have not yet been completed.